- All About Allergies

 The principles of in Vitro testing

 The allergic reaction is complex.
-It parallels the way the body defends itself against virus and other dangerous “foreign” invaders.
+It parallels the way the body defends itself against viruses and other dangerous “foreign” invaders.
 Just as an antibody recognizes a virus and attaches itself to it so it may be eliminated, a substance in human blood called immunoglobulin E (IgE) also recognizes and attaches itself to allergens- the substances such as dust and pollens, which cause inhalant allergies.
 Inhalants are substances which you take into your body by breathing.
 These include dust, pollens, molds, animal dander and tiny microscopic organisms called mites.

 Just as there are specific antibodies produced for each specific virus, specific IgE is produced for each allergen.
 That is, there is one type of IgE specifically for ragweed pollen, another for rye grass pollen, etc. If you have enough of a specific form of IgE in your body to cause a reaction when you breathe one of these substances, you have an allergy.